giftcp/dotfiles/README.md

 # giftcp dotfiles

-This is a collection of my dotfiles please feel free to vlone and reuse
+This is a collection of my dotfiles please feel free to clone and reuse